PhilTheGM/DeathwatchAndAscension/HouseRules.md

  * Salamanders Devastator with a multi-melta instead of a heavy bolter.

 ## Infinite Reloads
-As an experienced and elite team, you are always considered to have brought enough amunition to get the job done.
-Unless the secnario dictates otherwise, your character always has another reload for all basic and pistol weapons.
-Only heavy weapons, grenades, and special amunition require the player to track reloads.
+As an experienced and elite team, you are always considered to have brought enough ammunition to get the job done.
+Unless the scenario dictates otherwise, your character always has another reload for all basic and pistol weapons.
+Only heavy weapons, grenades, and special ammunition require the player to track reloads.

 ## Storm Weapons can Suppress
 Storm Weapons can be used for suppressing fire, following all the rules for suppressing fire that full auto weapons do.
 A hit using a storm weapon with suppressing fire, not on full auto, does not count as two hits.

-## Degrees of Success Repaces Damage Dice
+## Degrees of Success Replaces Damage Dice
 You may replace a single damage dice with the degrees of success you got on your attack roll.

 ## Using Astartes/Mortal Weapons
 An astartes can spend a half action, ripping off trigger guards etc from a mortal weapon to make it usable.
 Doing so will make the weapon standard craftsmanship, unless it's already poor craftsmanship.
-Mortal weapons used by an astartes count as being inacurate.
-Aditionally a natural 100 rolled to use a mortal weapon by an astartes will destroy the wargear.
+Mortal weapons used by an astartes count as being inaccurate.
+Additionally a natural 100 rolled to use a mortal weapon by an astartes will destroy the wargear.

 A mortal can fire an astartes weapon without modification to the weapon.
-Astartes weapons used by a mortal count as being inacurate.
-Aditionally a natural 100 rolled to use a mortal weapon by an astartes will inflict a critical wound to a random location of the user.
+Astartes weapons used by a mortal count as being inaccurate.
+Additionally a natural 100 rolled to use a mortal weapon by an astartes will inflict a critical wound to a random location of the user.
 Roll on the impact critical chart against the given location 1d5.

 ## Hit Location Chart
-The hit location rules that came with the origional Dark Heresy 2nd edition beta (which were sinse scrapped) are faster and  easier to remember.
-In this system you take the units dice of your to-hit roll and compaire them to the bellow chart.
+The hit location rules that came with the original Dark Heresy 2nd edition beta (which were sinse scrapped) are faster and  easier to remember.
+In this system you take the units dice of your to-hit roll and compare them to the below chart.
 1=Head, 2=Left Arm, 3=Right Arm, 4-6=Chest, 7-8=Left Leg, 9-0=Right Leg.

 ## Errata
-The [Deathwatch Errata](DeathwatchErrata.pdf) fix a lot of issues and speed up play.
-They are highly recomended!
+The [Deathwatch Errata](DeathwatchErrata.pdf) fix a lot of issues and speeds up play.
+They are highly recommended!

 ## Conflicting or Missing Rules
 Here and there there are conflicting rules when it comes to certain topics within the Deathwatch rulebooks.
 The following is a list of rulings to deal with some frequently asked questions: